-Priapism is a lingering, painful erection that can be seen in some men with sickle cell.
+Priapism is a lingering, painful erection that can be seen in some men with sickle cell disease.
 This happens when the blood vessels in the penis are blocked.
-If untreated, it can lead to impotence.
-Priapism can be treated using ?-adrenergic blocking drugs, analgesia, and hydration.
+It can lead to impotence if left untreated.

-In children and adults, one or more of the following procedures may also be used to diagnose sickle cell.
+In children and adults, one or more of the following procedures may also be used to diagnose sickle cell disease.

 This condition often first appears as acute pain in the hands and feet.
 Patients may also have: